-- I (we) understand that the State of Montana provides that certain divisions of land, which would otherwise constitute subdivisions, are exempt from local subdivision review and approval, unless the transactions are an attempt to evade the Montana Subdivision and Platting Act. - I (we) affirm that this exemption claim is not an attempt to evade the Montana Subdivision and Platting Act. - I (we) recognize that I may be subject to penalty if my actions are deemed to be an effort to evade subdivision review, as set forth in the Montana Code Annotated: - o MCA 76-3-301(3): If transfers not in accordance with the Montana Subdivision and Platting Act are made, the County Attorney shall commence action to enjoin further sales or transfers and complete compliance with all provision of the Montana Subdivision and Platting Act.
-The cost of such action shall be imposed against the party not prevailing. - Violations: Any person who violates any provision of the Montana Subdivision and Platting Act or any local regulations adopted pursuant thereto shall be guilty of a misdemeanor and punishable by a fine of not less than \$100 or more than \$500 or by imprisonment in a county jail for not more than three (3) months or by both fine and imprisonment.
-Each sale, lease, or transfer of each separate parcel of land in violation of any provision of this chapter or any local regulation adopted pursuant thereto shall be deemed a separate and distinct offense.
+- I (we) recognize that I may be subject to penalty if my actions are deemed to be an effort to evade subdivision review, as set forth in the Montana Code Annotated: - o MCA 76-3-301(3): If transfers not in accordance with the Montana Subdivision and Platting Act are made, the County Attorney shall commence action to enjoin further sales or transfers and complete compliance with all provision of the Montana Subdivision and Platting Act.
+The cost of such action shall be imposed against the party not prevailing.

-- I (we) also recognize that making false statements on this form could subject me to criminal prosecution for False Swearing (MCA 45-7-202) and Perjury (MCA 45-7-201). - I (we) also recognize that pursuant to MCA 45-7-203(1) (Unsworn falsification to authorities), a person commits an offense under MCA 45-7-203 if, with the purpose to mislead a public servant in performing an official function, the person: - i. makes any written false statement that the person does not believe to be true; - ii. purposely creates a false impression in a written application for any pecuniary or other benefit by omitting information necessary to prevent statements from being misleading; - iii. submits or invites reliance on any writing that the person knows to be forged, altered, or otherwise lacking in authenticity; or - iv. submits or invites reliance on any sample, specimen, map, boundary mark, or other object that the person knows to be false.

-I (we) understand that if the Subdivision Administrator determines that my (our) request is an attempt to evade the Montana Subdivision and Platting Act then I (we) have the right to appeal that decision to the governing body according to the Subdivision Regulations Section VIII-B-1-c.
+- O Violations: Any person who violates any provision of the Montana Subdivision and Platting Act or any local regulations adopted pursuant thereto shall be guilty of a misdemeanor and punishable by a fine of not less than \$100 or more than \$500 or by imprisonment in a county jail for not more than three (3) months or by both fine and imprisonment.
+Each sale, lease, or transfer of each separate parcel of land in violation of any provision of this chapter or any local regulation adopted pursuant thereto shall be deemed a separate and distinct offense. - I (we) also recognize that making false statements on this form could subject me to criminal prosecution for False Swearing (MCA 45-7-202) and Perjury (MCA 45-7-201). - I (we) also recognize that pursuant to MCA 45-7-203(1) (Unsworn falsification to authorities), a person commits an offense under MCA 45-7-203 if, with the purpose to mislead a public servant in performing an official function, the person: - o makes any written false statement that the person does not believe to be true; - o purposely creates a false impression in a written application for any pecuniary or other benefit by omitting information necessary to prevent statements from being misleading; - o submits or invites reliance on any writing that the person knows to be forged, altered, or otherwise lacking in authenticity; or - o submits or invites reliance on any sample, specimen, map, boundary mark, or other object that the person knows to be false. - I (we) understand that if the Subdivision Administrator determines that my (our) request is an attempt to evade the Montana Subdivision and Platting Act then I (we) have the right to appeal that decision to the governing body according to the Subdivision Regulations Section VIII-B-1-c.
 Appeals.

-7. Signatures: (if more than two claimants please attach additional sheets) I (we),Subdivision Exemption Claim Applicate [Name of Claimant(s)], have re- ion and affirm that it is true and corre ead the ect. foregoing Claimant's Signature nte I,Subdivision Exemption Claim Applicate foregoing Claimant's Signature Date
+7. Signatures: (if more than two claimants please attach additional sheets) I ((we), [Name of Claimant(s)], have read Claim Application and affirm that it is true and correct. the foregoing ~ • one of the control of